 What better way to experience the Santos Tour Down Under than with a glass of award-winning South Australian wine in-hand?
 Catch the action, then relax on the deck of a stunning McLaren Vale cellar door, kick back in the leafy Adelaide Hills or settle in with a glass of the world's official best wine in the Barossa.

 1. The Hilton, Adelaide

 Pop a bottle and raise your glass for Champagne Hour at the Hilton, Adelaide.
 Sip on some cocktails or cool down with a beer at The Collins Bar which overlooks the City of Adelaide Tour Village.
 It's a perfect position to spot your favourite cycling stars.

-Stage 5 starts in the bountiful McLaren Vale wine region, where the party keeps going all day and night.
-Grab a post-race glass at world-famous d’Arenberg Cube, Hugh Hamilton Wines, Coriole Vineyards or Penny's Hill.
+Stage 6 starts in the bountiful McLaren Vale wine region and finishes with the iconic Mountain Climb at Willunga Hill.
+After the race, the party keeps going and you’ll find more than a few good spots for a post-race tipple.
+Be sure to check out the world-famous d’Arenberg Cube, Hugh Hamilton Wines, Coriole Vineyards or Penny's Hill.

 TOUR DOWN UNDER STREET PARTIES & special attractions

 Jam-packed with world-class, award winning restaurants and bars, every night is a party in Adelaide during Tour time.
 With more street parties and celebrations than ever, take your pick from an eclectic range of festivities.